DucHung59/Dictionary_Online/README.md

 # Dictionary_Online
 <div>
+  - Description
-  This is sources about my major assignment <br>
+  This is sources about my major assignment,
   You can lookup word meaning via it
 </div>
 <div>
-  Team member: 3
+  - Team member: 3
 </div>